The Medicare Advantage Plans - Part C

 Eligibility for Part C

 Most importantly, you must first be eligible for Medicare.
-You can join Part C if you reside in the service area where you wish to join, if you already have Medicare Parts A and B, and cannot have End-Stage Renal Disease (with minor exceptions).
+You can join Part C if you reside in the service area where you wish to join and if you already have Medicare Parts A and B.